rouenlee29/rouenlee29.github.io/reddit-iwantout.md

 Analysis of posts from [IWantOut](https://www.reddit.com/r/IWantOut/), a reddit forum containing posts of people who would like to move to another country

-Sankey Diagram showing origin and desired destination of redditors:
+Below is the Sankey Diagram showing the origins and desired destinations of redditors.
+A wider light puple line indicates a higher number of posts.
+You can view an expanded version of the Sankey diagram [here](https://rouenlee29.github.io/iwantout_sankey.html).

 <html>
 <head><meta charset="utf-8" /></head>